AGENDD/RWKV-SpeechChat/README.md

 python main.py
 ```

 Note that multi-turn conversation currently only supports speech QA.
+When seeing "Inference start", press "space" to start and stop recording.